 Regardless of when you choose to have it, make a commitment with your man that this time is your time together and nothing is to get in the way of it.

-Try move past the whole idea of sex needing to be spontaneous and impulsive.
+Try move past the whole idea of making love needing to be spontaneous and impulsive.

 I mean, think about exercise – we enjoy it (sometimes), we certainly enjoy its benefits, but If you’ve ever done any form of sustained training, you’ll know that leaving things up to chance often means it doesn’t happen.

-So approach sex the same way – it’s important enough to make sure it happens.
+So approach lovemaking the same way – it’s important enough to make sure it happens.

 Talk about what turns you on